![]() |

 Phlox always are a pleasure to find

 On the trail is a Tortoise Shell butterfly.
 This species is noted for its population explosions, followed by mass migrations eastward as far as the Great Lakes and New England.
-This guy appears to be hurt, however; so he won't be going anywhere.
+This guy appears to be hurt, however; so it won't be going anywhere.

-After half a mile the is a junction with the Pohono Trail.
+After half a mile there is a junction with the Pohono Trail.
 The left-hand fork goes toward the Wawona Tunnel.
 To the right is a link with Sentinel Dome, which could provide a nice loop trip of 4½ miles.
 Proceeding straight ahead and across a small stream, we achieve a high point from which the destination is in view.
-We promptly scurry down a sandy-slippery trail to peer into one of the renowned fissures.
+We promptly scurry down a slippery-sandy trail to peer into one of the renowned fissures.

 Looking across Yosemite Valley